normanjaeckel/WLANSimulationGame/README.rst

 to be setup under the menu item Constance/Config.
 Last but not least all playable cards with all texts, owners, targets and scores have to be entered.

+Now you can print the cards, the list of all cards, the player descriptions, the game introduction and an access data sheet and give them to the players.

 At the beginning of the game the configuration flag to allow writing messages has to be activated by the game master.
 All messages have to be printed for there is intentionally no possibility for the players to